dashpay/docs/masternodes/maintenance.rst

 Steps 1 and 2 are performed on the masternode directly.
 Steps 3 and 5 can be carried out either on your masternode or in the Dash Core wallet.
 Signing the transaction in step 4 must be done using the wallet holding the private key to the 1000 Dash collateral.
-Note that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
-Until then, the masternode will continue to function in compatibility node, and all DIP3 related functions, such payments to a separate address or percentage payments to operators, will not function.
+All functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
+Until then, it is necessary to set up the masternode following the old process and then work through the upgrade procedure.
+In this state, the masternode will continue to function in compatibility node, and all DIP3 related functions, such payments to a separate address or percentage payments to operators, will not yet have any effect.

 This documentation describes the commands as if they were entered in Dash Core by opening the console from **Tools > Debug console**, but the